apenwarr/redo/README.md

 stat() a lot of the same files over again, leading to slowness.
 That's the thesis of the "considered harmful" paper.

-Nobody has written a paper about it, but *non-recursive* make should also be considered harmful!
+It turns out that [non-recursive make should also be considered harmful](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/03/hadrian.pdf).
 The problem is Makefiles aren't very "hygienic" or "modular"; if you're not running make recursively, then your one copy of make has to know *everything* about *everything* in your entire project.
 Every variable in make is global, so every variable defined